go-arrower/arrower.org/docs/basics/07-observability/logging.md

 Using the e.g. the postgres settings store, changes in settings are reflected immediately for subsequent requests.

-If used/enabled, it impacts the performance of the logger.
+If used/enabled, it impacts the performance of the logger!

 ```go
 // SettingLogLevel // sets the log level across loggers